Gealber/challenge/README.md

 The idea behind using Docker is to make it more portable and easy to run it and check it on every machine.
 While with gRPC, the idea is to return the result of the query as  stream of data, instead of a list.
 This way the client would close the connection when he/she doesn't need more and of course is more fun, gRPC rocks.

+# About the test itself.

+The algorithm itself is not a big deal, very simple indeed, but I do enjoy it for this reasons:
+* Forced me to think out of the box, not for the algorithm, but instead on how to present a very simple task, like this one, in an atractive way.
+Or at least in a way that show me as a good candidate for the job.
+* Helped me to refresh my knowlegde on Flask, given that I've been working lately with Go(at work) and C(Just personal stuffs).
+* Give me the time to make the tests and check that everything is working properly or at least as I intended.

+That's all folks 🥳.